saeed344/AMYPred-FRL/README.md

   ##AMYPred-FRL

-AMYPred-FRL is a novel approach for accurate prediction of amyloid proteins by using feature representation learning In this research study we combined six well-known ML algorithms (extremely randomized tree, extreme gradient boosting, k-nearest neighbor, logistic regression, random forest, and support vector machine) with ten different sequence-based feature descriptors to generate 60 probabilistic features (PFs), as opposed to state-of-the-art methods developed by the single feature-based approach.
-The logistic regression recursive feature elimination (LR-RFE) method was used to find the optimal m number of 60 PFs in order to improve the predictive performance.
-Finally, using the meta-predictor approach, the 20 selected PFs were fed into a logistic regression method to create the final hybrid model (AMYPred-FRL).
+AMYPred-FRL is a novel approach to accurately predict amyloid proteins using feature representation learning.
+In this research study, we combined six well-known ML algorithms with ten different sequence descriptors to generate generate 60 probabilistic features (PFs), as opposed to state-of-the-art methods developed by the single feature-based approach.
+Logistic Regression Recursive Characteristic Elimination (LR-RFE) method is used to find the optimal number of m feature from 60 PF to improve prediction efficiency.
+Finally, the 20 selected PFs were feed into the random forest method using a meta-predictor approach to construct the final model

 ###AMYPred-FRL uses the following dependencies:
 Installation